Trump announces second U.S. strike against alleged drug boat from Venezuela

 "BE WARNED — IF YOU ARE TRANSPORTING DRUGS THAT CAN KILL AMERICANS, WE ARE HUNTING YOU!"
 Mr. Trump wrote.

+The president told reporters Monday that "we have proof" the boat's passengers were transporting drugs.

+"All you have to do is look at the cargo that was ... spattered all over the ocean.
+Big bags of cocaine and fentanyl all over the place," Mr. Trump said.

-The attack came two weeks after the military struck another alleged drug-carrying boat in the Caribbean.
+The attack came two weeks after the president said the military struck another alleged drug-carrying boat in the Caribbean.
+Mr. Trump said 11 people were killed in that strike.
+The boat appeared to be turning around when it was hit, CBS News has previously reported.

+Mr. Trump said Monday that his administration also plans on "stopping" drug cartels that transport illicit drugs over land "the same way we stopped the boats."

+Tensions between the U.S. and Venezuela have ratcheted up in recent weeks, as the Trump administration accuses Venezuelan President Nicolás Maduro and his government of collaborating with gangs and drug cartels — a charge Venezuela has denied.
+Last month, the Trump administration doubled the reward for Maduro's capture on criminal charges to $50 million.